brenns10/pywall/README.md

 PyWall should undo its changes to IPTables after exiting.
-However, if you are unable to access the internet after exiting PyWall, view existing IPTables rules with `sudo IPTables -nL`.
+However, if you are unable to access the internet after exiting PyWall, view existing IPTables rules with `sudo iptables -nL`.
 If a rule with the target chain `NFQueue` lingers, delete it with
-`sudo IPTables -D INPUT -j NFQueue --queue-num [undesired-queue-number]`.
+`sudo iptables -D INPUT -j NFQueue --queue-num [undesired-queue-number]`.